ametow/ametow.github.io/README.md

 📅 **Mar 2024 – May 2024**
 - Taught **C# Basics and Advanced OOP**, mentoring 10+ students in **software engineering principles**.

+#### **Algorithm Community at Oguzhan university**, Member
+📅 **Oct.
+2018 – June 2019**
+• Gave lectures about Binary Search, Dynamic Programming and other Algorithms to a class over 20 Junior CS students.
+• Participated in several algorithm competitions as a team of 2 and got into top 5 out of 20 teams.
 ---